Temps and termites are on the rise. Schedule your free inspection today.

-A new mosquito-borne illness has surfaced in the United States, which causes painful symptoms and has many people on high alert.
-The disease, native to sub-Saharan Africa is raging in the Caribbean and is being carried back to the US by travelers.
+A new mosquito-borne illness has surfaced in the United States, causing painful symptoms and leaving many people on high alert.
+The disease, native to sub-Saharan Africa, is raging in the Caribbean and is being carried back to the US by travelers.

 Chikungunya is a viral infection transmitted to humans by infected mosquitoes.
 The virus, first described in 1952, is believed to have originated in Tanzania in southeast Africa.
-It has since spread throughout sub-Saharan Africa, Southeast Asia and islands of the Indian and Pacific Ocean.
+It has since spread throughout sub-Saharan Africa, Southeast Asia, and the islands of the Indian and Pacific Ocean.

-In 2013, health experts identified the first cases in the Caribbean and determined that local mosquitos were carrying the disease.
-The virus is widespread, with up to 17 different countries in the Caribbean reporting cases of the disease.
+In 2013, health experts identified the first cases in the Caribbean and determined that local mosquitoes were carrying the disease.
+The virus is widespread, with up to 17 Caribbean countries reporting cases.

-Chikungunya, also known as CHIKV, is generally not fatal, but the painful symptoms have led people to say “It won’t kill you, but it may make you wish you were dead!”
+Chikungunya is generally not fatal, but the painful symptoms have led people to say, “It won’t kill you, but it may make you wish you were dead.”

 Typical symptoms of chikungunya infection include: